k8-mb/k8-mb.github.io/_posts/2018-06-10-size-does-matter.md

 adjustment caused by building needs.
 Of course, we were a bit uncomfortable with this last-minute modification.
 We should have refuse to sign, and start a negotiation for a reduction in price.
-However, refusing it would have imply another meeting by the notary, that we would have been cost to us about € 2000.
+However, it would have imply another meeting by the notary, that we would have been cost to us about € 2000.
 It would have required a lot more time.
 We had a long negotiation to agree with fourreal on a suitable date for signing the contract.
 It was not obvious that fourreal would have agreed to a reduction in price.
-In the end, we didn't worry at all about the measures, also because the original floor-plan was part of a folder that present the seal from the notary, so, we thought it was part of the contract anyway.
+Long story short: we didn't worry at all about the measures, also because the original floor-plan was part of a folder that present the seal from the notary, so, we thought it was part of the contract anyway.

 We discover later, that the folder containing the original floor-plan is not part of the purchase contract, but of the _Teuilungserklärung_ (declaration of division).
+So, it is arguably not bounding for the seller.

 I doubt the questions is that simple.
 Even if it is true that they are not bounded by such declaration (and not being a lawyer, I have no authority on the matter), it seems to me that they have provided to us false information.
-Of course, part of it could be attributed to the real estate agency, Bewocon, but fourreal itself sent us the plan in the draft of the contract, and in the set of documents of which the purchase contracts belongs, so there is no reason to doubt that Bewocon used measures provided by fourreal.
+Of course, part of it could be attributed to the real estate agency, Bewocon, but fourreal itself sent us the plan with the measures in the draft of the contract, and in the set of documents of which the purchase contracts belongs, so there is no reason to doubt that Bewocon used measures provided by fourreal.

 I understand that a seller can not control each detail of the implementation, but i do not think we are talking about details here.
 Also, the seller is responsible for their sub-contractors.
-So, if fourreal wanted to hire the cheapest construction company they found, they should have been particularly careful in following their works.
-And when things went wrong, they should have assumed their own responsibilities.
+So, if fourreal wanted to hire the cheapest construction company they found, they should have been, at least, a bit more careful in super-visioning the works.
+And when things went wrong, in my humble opinion, they should have assumed their own responsibilities.

-Speaking of responsability, it is worth noting that
-I [met][meeting-fourreal] fourreal only in the middle of August, when the material for our wooden floor has been delivered.
+Speaking of responsibility, it is worth noting that I [met][meeting-fourreal] fourreal only in the middle of August, when the material for our wooden floor has been delivered, and they thought there was a problem.
 Apparently, they did not bother to check the proceeding of the works before of that event.

 [floor-plan-1]: https://www.instagram.com/p/Bj5VwBMlXSQ/
 [floor-plan-2]: https://www.instagram.com/p/Bj5V6CLlN3H/